Everett Sileven Ramsey: Unlicensed school

 Sileven again reopened the school, and in November, 1983, a warrant was issued for his arrest.
 He left the state, giving speeches around the country but returned via helicopter to lock himself in the church for another standoff with the sheriff.
 He was arrested and in April, 1984, charged with contempt of court for refusing to close the school.
 The Cass County District Court charged Sileven with criminal contempt for operating Faith Christian School in violation of the court order to close it.
 After serving 37 days of the eight-month sentence, Sileven was released on $10,000 bond, pending appeal.
 On January 4, 1984, the Nebraska Supreme Court unanimously overturned the sentence, determining that the lower court had erred by handing down criminal contempt sanctions when Sileven had been initially charged with civil contempt.

 In 1983, H. Edward Rowe, then president of the Church League of America, wrote a book about the conflict titled The Day They Padlocked the Church.
 The book included an introduction by D. James Kennedy.

 The case was finally settled in 1984 when an exemption for religious schools was provided by the Nebraska legislature, exempting registration and licensing as long as the school provided alternative evidence of meeting standards.
 Even as late as 2008, the case served as a point of discussion when the legislature again took up school regulation.

 Sileven considers himself a Christian reconstructionist and his conflict against the state led many followers to seek training materials in reconstructionism, such as those produced by Gary North.
-His stand against the government made him a folk hero in the patriot movement as he continued to preach and speak about the evils of the American monetary system and the income tax while promiting the unregistered church movement.
+His stand against the government made him a folk hero in the patriot movement as he continued to preach and speak about the evils of the American monetary system and the income tax while promoting the unregistered church movement.